-For EU Investors Only: This marketing communication is issued by Pzena Investment Management Europe Limited ("PIM Europe").
-PIM Europe (No. C457984) is authorised and regulated by the Central Bank of Ireland as a UCITS management company (pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011, as amended).
+This marketing communication is issued by Pzena Investment Management Europe Limited ("PIM Europe").
+PIM Europe (No. C457984) is authorised and regulated by the Central Bank of Ireland as a UCITS management company (pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011, as amended), with additional authorisation for management of portfolios of investments, in accordance with mandates given by investors on a discretionary, client-by-client basis, where such portfolios include one or more of the investment instruments listed in Section C of the Annex to the MiFID (Markets in Financial Instruments) Regulations 2017 (S.I.
+No. 375 of 2017), as amended), and investment advice concerning one or more of the instruments listed in Annex I, Section C to Directive 2004/39/EC.
 PIM Europe is registered in Ireland with the Companies Registration Office (No. 699811), with its registered office at Riverside One, Sir John Rogerson's Quay, Dublin, 2, Ireland.
 Past performance is not indicative of future results.
 The value of your investment may go down as well as up, and you may not receive upon redemption the full amount of your original investment.
 The views and statements contained herein are those of Pzena Investment Management and are based on internal research.

-For Australia and New Zealand Investors Only.
+For Australia and New Zealand Investors Only:

 This document has been prepared and issued by Pzena Investment Management, LLC (ARBN 108 743 415), a limited liability company ("Pzena").
 Pzena is regulated by the Securities and Exchange Commission (SEC) under U.S. laws, which differ from Australian laws.
-Pzena is exempt from the requirement to hold an Australian financial services license in Australia in accordance with ASIC Corporations (Repeal and Transitional) Instrument 2016/396.
+Pzena is exempt from the requirement to hold an Australian financial services license in Australia in accordance with ASIC Class Order CO 03/1100 and the transitional relief under ASIC Corporations (Repeal and Transitional) Instrument 2016/396, extended through 31 March 2026 by ASIC Corporations (Amendment) Instrument 2024/497.
 Pzena offers financial services in Australia to 'wholesale clients' only pursuant to that exemption.
 This document is not intended to be distributed or passed on, directly or indirectly, to any other class of persons in Australia.

-In New Zealand, any offer is limited to 'wholesale investors' within the meaning of clause 3(2) of Schedule 1 of the Financial Markets Conduct Act 2013 (FMCA').
+In New Zealand, any offer is limited to 'wholesale investors' within the meaning of clause 3(2) of Schedule 1 of the Financial Markets Conduct Act 2013 ('FMCA').
 This document is not to be treated as an offer, and is not capable of acceptance by, any person in New Zealand who is not a Wholesale Investor.

-For Jersey Investors Only: Consent under the Control of Borrowing (Jersey) Order 1958 (the "COBO" Order) has not been obtained for the circulation of this document.
+For Jersey Investors Only:

+Consent under the Control of Borrowing (Jersey) Order 1958 (the "COBO" Order) has not been obtained for the circulation of this document.
 Accordingly, the offer that is the subject of this document may only be made in Jersey where the offer is valid in the United Kingdom or Guernsey and is circulated in Jersey only to persons similar to those to whom, and in a manner similar to that in which, it is for the time being circulated in the United Kingdom, or Guernsey, as the case may be.
 The directors may, but are not obliged to, apply for such consent in the future.
 The services and/or products discussed herein are only suitable for sophisticated investors who understand the risks involved.
-Neither Pzena Investment Management, Ltd. nor Pzena Investment Management, LLC nor the activities of any functionary with regard to either Pzena Investment Management, Ltd. or Pzena Investment Management, LLC are subject to the provisions of the Financial Services (Jersey) Law 1998.
+Neither Pzena Investment Management, LLC are subject to the provisions of the Financial Services (Jersey) Law 1998.